Your guide to weekly payroll for part-time and full-time caregivers

 A household employer is required to provide 24 hours of paid sick leave to their employee.
 Hours are accrued at a rate of 1 hour of sick leave gained for every 30 hours worked.
 Please note that some counties and cities require more paid sick leave than the minimum required by the state.

-How do I pay my Helper for overtime or sick leave?
+How to pay senior care Helpers for overtime or sick leave

 You may add extra payments to your weekly payroll for overtime or sick pay.
 Review Steps 4–5 above to access your Helper’s weekly timecard.
 Click or tap Add a payment, then add the amount and select what the payment is for.

-To edit or remove an overtime or sick payment:
+To edit or remove an overtime or sick payment for your Helper:

 1. Tap on the three dots next to the payment.
 Then tap Edit or Delete Payment